-Fine, it’s true.
+I am ready to admit, it is true.
 No one can make you feel guilty.
 You do it yourself, and you should feel guilty about some things.
 The kind of guilt you feel on your own.

 You see, guilt is not an awful thing.
 Guilt can be healthy.
 Jung and Freud would remind us that guilt helps us to recognize when we have done wrong so that we can correct our missteps.
 The ability to feel guilt is an important part of our psychological development.
 If we never felt guilt, there may be other problems up in our noggin to address.

 Guilt is not the problem; more often, our problem is the shame.
 Shame comes from a deeper place, a place where we feel flawed or defective.
 When we feel defective, we feel unworthy.
 This belief is not uncommon in the chronic illness community.
-I know from my experience that I will often say that I feel guilty when, I am learning, what I am feeling is the shame.
+I know from my experience that I will often tell others that I feel guilty when, I am learning, what I am truly feeling is the shame.